If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 If a simple change alleviates the pain, it suggests that the repetitive stress of running may be a contributing factor.

-Testing different adjustments and observing their impact can guide decisions about whether to continue or take a break from running in order to allow your body to heal.
+Testing different adjustments and observing their impact can help guide decisions about whether to continue or take a break from running, allowing your body to heal.

 #6: What’s the Bigger Picture?

-Considering the broader context of one’s running journey is crucial when assessing whether you should take a break from running.
+Considering the broader context of one’s running journey is crucial when assessing whether you should take a break.

 Evaluating the risk versus benefit of continuing to run is a pivotal decision-making factor.